Virus Scan

 Virus Scan option

-1. Use the drop-down list to select the file variable.
+1. Use the drop-down list to select the file variable(s).

 3. Click the Next button.

-1. Add an action to On Success, for instance, push to Salesforce or Google Drive.
+2. Add an action On Success, for instance, push to Salesforce or Google Drive.

-2. Add an action to On Fail, for instance, an email message warning the user that the file contains a virus.
+4. Add an action On Fail, for instance, an email message warning the user that the file contains a virus.

 Example